Ground penetrating radar training using professional GPR survey equipment

 All GPR training includes hands-on practical assessment in real site conditions.
 Delegates operate GPR equipment on real ground with real targets, not classroom simulations.

-Sygma's GPR trainers are experienced utility surveyors who use GPR operationally.
-They teach from direct field experience, not from a script.
+Sygma's ground penetrating radar trainers are experienced utility surveying experts who use GPR technology operationally.
+They teach from direct field experience, delivering real GPR insights rather than reading from a script.

 Independent of All Manufacturers

-Sygma does not sell GPR equipment.
-Training is delivered without bias toward any specific manufacturer, so delegates learn how to get the best out of whatever equipment they use.
+Sygma does not sell ground penetrating radar equipment.
+Training is delivered without bias toward any specific manufacturer, so delegates learn equipment selection principles and how to get the best out of whatever GPR technology they use.
+This independence means you receive unbiased GPR insights that elevate your surveying capability.

 PAS128 Aligned